 Atropine disappears rapidly from the blood following injection and is distributed throughout the body.
 Exercise, both prior to and immediately following intramuscular administration of atropine, significantly increases the absorption of atropine due to increased perfusion in the muscle and significantly decreases the clearance of atropine.
 The pharmacokinetics of atropine is nonlinear after intravenous administration of 0.5 to 4 mg.
 Atropine's plasma protein binding is about 44% and saturable in the 2-20 μg/mL concentration range.
 Atropine readily crosses the placental barrier and enters the fetal circulation, but is not found in amniotic fluid.
 Much of the drug is destroyed by enzymatic hydrolysis, particularly in the liver; from 13 to 50% is excreted unchanged in the urine.
 Traces are found in various secretions, including milk.
 The major metabolites of atropine are noratropine, atropin-n-oxide, tropine, and tropic acid.
 The metabolism of atropine is inhibited by organophosphate pesticides.

 The elimination half-life of atropine is more than doubled in children under two years and the elderly (>65 years old) compared to other age groups.
 There is no gender effect on the pharmacokinetics and pharmacodynamics (heart rate changes) of atropine.

-Atropine Sulfate Injection, USP is supplied in single-dose containers as follows:
+Atropine Sulfate Injection, USP is supplied in single-dose syringes as follows: